tytydraco/yessleep/out/We_Joined_a_Cult_as_a_Joke_Part_3.md

 I felt drool dribble down my chin as I asked who she was.
 “Kelly, from GSNN.
 I don’t have time to explain right now, I just need to know if you can walk.”

 I tried to say no, but only managed to blow a spit bubble out of my foaming mouth.
 “Shit, okay.” she replied as she finished dressing me.
-“Put your arm over me” she said as he hoisted me out of my chair.
+“Put your arm over me” she said as she hoisted me out of my chair.

 We reentered the hallway, thankfully empty, the silence amplifying my ragged breaths.
 Each step was a monumental effort, my focus narrowing to the simple act of placing one foot in front of the other as Kelly supported my weight.